 This is a competitive grant program.
-Applications were assessed by a panel of five volunteer judges recruited by the Orlando Economic Partnership to reflect breadth of expertise in areas considered critical to assessing the viability of the activities and programs.
-Judge’s expertise will represent at least two of five areas:
+Applications will be assessed by a panel of five volunteer judges recruited by The Partnership to reflect breadth of expertise in areas considered critical to assessing the viability of the activities and programs.
+Judges’ expertise will represent at least two of five areas:

 • Entrepreneurial ecosystem building: Increasing Orlando’s reputation as a tech hub